 The Top 3 Ways to Choose a Plant-Based Protein Powder

-1. Pea protein or sprouted brown rice are going to provide the highest branch chain amino acids, while hemp will also provide a good amino acid profile along with other unique compounds.
+1. Pea protein or sprouted brown rice are going to provide the highest branched-chain amino acids, while hemp protein powder will also provide a good amino acid profile along with other unique compounds.
 Vegan protein powders are usually based on these two ingredients.

 Look for a complete amino acid profile with an emphasis on higher amounts of essential amino acids, especially if you are following a plant-based diet.
 Amino acids are split into essential and non-essential amino acids.
 Your body makes the non-essential amino acids (although genetics reveal some of these are produced in lower amounts in some individuals), but you need to obtain the essential amino acids from your diet.
 These include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Combining these amino acids make a complete protein.

 Whey is naturally high in all the amino acids and is naturally a complete protein.
-For plant protein powder, you want to look for higher amounts of isoleucine, leucine, valine, lysine and tryptophan.
-Isoleucine, leucine, and valine are the branch chain amino acids required for healthy muscle.
+For plant protein powder, you want to look for higher amounts of the amino acids isoleucine, leucine, valine, lysine and tryptophan.
+Isoleucine, leucine, and valine are the branched-chain amino acids required for healthy muscle.
 Lysine is often lacking in plants and plays an import role in collagen (skin and tendons), muscle tissue repair, production of L-carnitine for fat metabolism, as an anti-viral, and for the absorption of calcium.
 Tryptophan is the precursor to serotonin and melatonin, beneficial for mood and sleep.

 As you can see, whey protein is superior when it comes to the branch chain amino acid profile and pea protein comes in second.
 Pure pea protein can be chalky and an acquired taste.
 To compromise between taste and profile, you will be happiest with a blend of different plants.